tlspuffin/async-opcua/docs/design.md

 We define a trait `NodeSetImport` for methods that import namespaces.
 This is implemented by a struct in each generated nodeset.
 The built-in namespace is called `CoreNamespace`.
 An `AddressSpace` struct can import a nodeset by calling `import_node_set`.

-`opcua-codegen` can be used to generate nodeset imports by parsing `NodeSet2` files.
+`async-opcua-codegen` can be used to generate nodeset imports by parsing `NodeSet2` files.
 This is mostly useful for namespaces consisting of just types, since we also generate event types.
-If all you want to do is import a nodeset, it may be easier (and kinder on compile times) to use `NodeSet2Import` from `opcua-nodes` to import a `NodeSet2.xml` file at runtime.
+If all you want to do is import a nodeset, it may be easier (and kinder on compile times) to use `NodeSet2Import` from `async-opcua-nodes` to import a `NodeSet2.xml` file at runtime.

 ## Networking